Home - Book Preview

 "What happens in ten years?"

-"I'll be 18, you'll want a new job so you can be with your family, and your daughter will need your time."
+"I'll be 18 and you'll want a new job so you can be with your family.
+Your daughter will need your time."

 He started to ask questions when my Grandpa came into the lobby.
 "Don't bother asking, Matt, the kid's a genius and just knows stuff.
 I'm Joe by the way, we didn't get introduced yesterday."

-Matt shook his hand, "Matt Preston.
-I sort of remember you from yesterday, but it's a little fuzzy."
+Matt shook his hand.
+"Matt Preston.
+I sort of remember you from yesterday, but it's all little fuzzy."

 "Who's this?"
 Grandma Beth asked as she came from the elevator behind Grandpa.

-"My you are big, aren't you," she said as she reached out to shake his hand.
+"My, you are big, aren't you," she said as she reached out to shake his hand with a warm friendly smile.

 "Do you have your list of supplies?"
 I asked Grandma.

-"You have the architect dimensions of the kitchens, and I know you'll negotiate a good price, just make sure they stick to stainless steel appliances, and no granite counter-tops!"
+"You have the architect's dimensions of the kitchens and I know you'll negotiate a good price, just make sure they stick to stainless steel appliances and no granite counter tops!"

 "But granite looks so lovely," Grandma said.